coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 #### Other Ways to Beat a Trap

-It's possible to ruin many traps without making a Disable Device check.
+It’s possible to ruin many traps without making a Disable Device check.

-**Ranged Attack Traps:** Once a trap's location is known, the obvious way to ruin it is to smash the mechanism---assuming the mechanism can be accessed.
-Failing that, it's possible to plug up the holes from which the projectiles emerge.
+**Ranged Attack Traps:** Once a trap’s location is known, the obvious way to ruin it is to smash the mechanism—assuming the mechanism can be accessed.
+Failing that, it’s possible to plug up the holes from which the projectiles emerge.
 Doing this prevents the trap from firing unless its ammunition does enough damage to break through the plugs.